 - » Key resources and services

-The Mister germ hygiene and nutrition program was developed to provide resources and train teachers to introduce sustainable hygiene and nutrition practices into pre-schools that would help reduce the risk of infectious diseases spreading.
+The Mister germ hygiene and nutrition program helps teachers in New South Wales (NSW) incorporate evidence-based hygiene and nutrition practices into preschool classes to help reduce the risk of infectious diseases spreading.
 The objectives of the program are to:

 - provide information to teachers and parents on immunisation and communicable diseases.